Sympho/iRoller/README.md

 * C&C: Ancients
 * Battles of Westeros

-The application is formatted to be wrapped on a stand-alone application using PhoneGap Build, so it's available for iOS, Android, Windows Phone 7, BlackBerry, WebOS and Symbian.
+The application is formatted to be easly wrapped on a stand-alone application using PhoneGap Build, so it's available for iOS, Android, Windows Phone 7, BlackBerry, WebOS and Symbian.

 ## Supported Platforms: